emammendes/Constrained-model-predictive-control-synthesis/README.md

 ## Some useful information

-All the LMIs are coded using a string variable and then convert to LMIs.
+All the LMIs are coded using a string variable which is later converted to LMIs.
 For instance if the content of LMI 21 needs to be checked, just issue the following command after the matlab prompt

 >> auxm21